JanssenProject/jans/docs/admin/integration/casa.md

 | 8BAF-80D7 | fido2 |
 | 92F0-BF9E | super_gluu |

-3. Login to `https://your.jans.server/casa` using administrator credentials that you decided when you installed the Janssen server.
 4. Enable authentication mechanisms in casa : Goto `Administration console` -> `Enabled Authentication methods`.
 Now select all the authentication mechanisms that you wish to enable for user self service and `Save` your selections.

 ### User self-service